exakat/php-dictionary/dictionary/supply-chain.ini.rst

 The supply chain is the set of components, libraries, tools and processes that are used to build an application.

-+ the application source code (including version management)
++ the application source code, including version management
-+ the component dependencies (composer.json, phive..)
++ the component dependencies, such as composer.json, phive...
-+ the build and development tools (phpunit, static analysis...)
++ the build and development tools, such as phpunit, static analysis...
 + CI pipelines
-+ Production environment (PHP, extensions, virtualization)
++ Production environment, such as PHP, extensions, virtualization...
-+ External services (databases, APIs, cloud providers...).
++ External services, databases, APIs, cloud providers...

 `Documentation <https://en.wikipedia.org/wiki/Supply_chain_attack>`__